Tim Barrow: Ambassador to the EU (2020–2021)

 After the UK left the EU on 31 January 2020, Barrow's portfolio changed to British Ambassador to the European Union effective 1 February, being succeeded in 2021 by Lindsay Croisdale-Appleby.

+Ambassador to the United States

+He was appointed as UK ambassador to the United States but following the 2024 United Kingdom general election, his appointment was annulled by the new Labour government.

+House of Lords

+On 17 June 2025, it was announced that he was to be awarded a life peerage, and would sit in the House of Lords as a crossbencher.
+He was created Baron Barrow, of Penrith in the County of Cumbria on 18 July 2025.
+He was introduced to the Lords on 24 July 2025.

 Honours

-Appointed a Member of the Order of the British Empire (MBE) in the 1994 New Year Honours, Lieutenant of the Royal Victorian Order (LVO) in 1994, then Companion of the Order of St Michael and St George (CMG) in the 2006 Birthday Honours, Barrow was promoted Knight Commander of the Order of St Michael and St George (KCMG) in the 2015 New Year Honours for services to British foreign policy and interests in Russia.
-Following the 2020 Birthday Honours, Barrow was invested as a Knight Grand Cross of the Order of St Michael and St George (GCMG) for services to British foreign policy.
+Barrow was appointed a Member of the Order of the British Empire (MBE) in the 1994 New Year Honours, and later in that year 1994, made a Lieutenant of the Royal Victorian Order (LVO).
+In the 2006 Birthday Honours, he was appointed a Companion of the Order of St Michael and St George (CMG), and in the 2015 New Year Honours promoted to Knight Commander of the same Order (KCMG) for "services to British foreign policy and interests in Russia".
+Following the 2020 Birthday Honours, Barrow was again promoted to Knight Grand Cross of the Order of St Michael and St George (GCMG) for "services to British foreign policy".

-Personal life

-Barrow is married to Alison née Watts (now Lady Barrow) and they have two sons and two daughters.